flauschzelle/cli-wordle/README.md

 ## Word length and language
 The default word length is 5 letters and the default language is English.

-To change one or both of these, edit the `config.txt` file.
+To change one or both of these, start the game with `--language` and `--length` arguments.
+If you want the game to remember your choice for later, use the `--save` flag.

+You can also manually edit the `config.txt` file.

 Currently, sources are included for the following languages: